anyatarascina/pyRVtest/TUTORIAL.md

 * statsmodels
 * pyblp

 These can be installed by running the pip3 install command in either terminal (Mac) or Command Prompt (Windows).
-For example, to install numpy, run the following:
+For example, run the following:

 ````
 pip3 install numpy
+pip3 install pandas
+pip3 install statsmodels
+pip3 install pyblp
 ````

 Finally, you should download the folder pyRV code.
 To do so, click on the green Code button.
 Then click "Download ZIP".